Mayurji/mayurji.github.io/_deep-learning/30DaysOfML.md

 * **Creating Mask And Removing based on threshold**

-  It is applied for creating **dropout** functionality in neural network for regularization.
+  It is applied for creating **dropout** functionality in a neural network for regularization.

   ```python